uahengojr/TipCalculator/README.md

 # TipCalculator
-A simple iOS tipCalculator application written in Swift.
+A simple iOS tip calculator application written in Swift.